Struggling to understand the difference between WordPress.com vs WordPress.org (also known as self-hosted WordPress)?

 - Themes – these control how your WordPress site looks – think of them as your site’s “clothing”.

 - Plugins – these add new features to your site.
 You can pretty much add any feature imaginable to your site with plugins.
-For example, want to design your site with a visual, drag-and-drop editor?
+For example, want to design your site with a visual, drag-and-drop website builder?
 Just install the Elementor plugin and start building.

 You also have full access to all of your site’s underlying code.
 If you’re a beginner, this might not sound very appealing right now.
 But it’s very important as your site grows because it means that you can always tweak your site to make it perfectly match your needs (or at least hire a developer to do that for you).

 Finally, because you get to choose your own hosting, you can pick a budget web host to keep your costs down

 The main advantage of using self-hosted WordPress is that you get to unlock the full flexibility of WordPress and you have 100% control over your site:

 - You can install your own themes and plugins.